Facebook's Mandatory Anti-Malware Scan Is Invasive and Lacks Transparency - Slashdot

 https://osquery.io/ [osquery.io]

-Being a facebook user sounds so alien (Score:3)
+Being a facebook user sounds so alien (Score:2, Insightful)

 FTFY (Score:1)